edap/breaking-two-things-at-once/07-OSCSound/README.md

 ![img](bin/data/screenshot.png)

 ### What did you learn
-How to use the OSC protocol to "talk" with other applications, what is a synthesizer and what does it mean "ADSR", what is
+How to use the OSC protocol to "talk" with other applications, what is a synthesizer and what does it mean "ADSR".

 ### Exercise
 - Make a short animation with images, color and sound.